quickbrnfx/quickbrnfx/README.md

 # Hello World!
-I’m a Senior Test Engineer with a strong background in embedded C programming, Python, and statistical analysis.
+"The single biggest problem with communication is the illusion that it has taken place."

+- George Bernard Shaw

 This GitHub repository showcases my projects, tools, and contributions in the field of software engineering and data analysis.

 ## 📚 About Me
 With extensive experience in embedded systems and a passion for data-driven insights, I specialize in: